Teaching “sit” and “stay” are the easy parts of dog ownership.

 - Tasteless and odorless – your dog won’t even know it’s in there

-- Easy to use: add 1 capful straight to your dog’s bowl and you’re good to go!
+- Easy to use: add 1 capful right in your dog’s bowl!

 - Made with Oxygene® – Oxyfresh’s safe, non-toxic odor-neutralizing ingredient that you won’t find anywhere else!